Skip to content

 session.sendStreaming(text) yields deltas (each chunk is the new text since the last yield).
 Accumulate into your own response state for a typewriter effect.
 The hook stays out of the streaming loop entirely.

 Two useSession calls with identical options get two independent underlying instances.
-In a chat app with N agents in the same mode, every one streams concurrently.
+In a chat app with N agents in the same mode, each pane owns its own history, abort, and destroy lifecycle.
+Current Chrome / Edge builds may still serialize token generation FIFO across sessions because the underlying on-device model is single-instance.

 function ChatList({ agents }: { agents: Agent[] }) {